Manishmbm2010/Kafka_Auditor/README.md

 ### Auditor Library In Short contains 4  classes :

-* 1. Audit Message :  It define the fields that we need to send in Audit message.
+* Audit Message :  It define the fields that we need to send in Audit message.
-* 2. Audit Reporter : It maintain the Audit producer instance and produce function to push the audit data to kafka.
+* Audit Reporter : It maintain the Audit producer instance and produce function to push the audit data to kafka.
-* 3. Kafka Auditor :  It is basically most important class where most of the stuff happens.
+* Kafka Auditor :  It is basically most important class where most of the stuff happens.
 This class provide audit function to accept the audit request , process the audit data and with the use of scheduled thread make a call to audit reporter to publish the audit data timely to kafka topic
-* 4. MapKey :  This class defines the key for Audit Map.  basically "unixepoch","hostname","topic" & "tier" is considered as a Map key to increment the message counter.
+* MapKey :  This class defines the key for Audit Map.  basically "unixepoch","hostname","topic" & "tier" is considered as a Map key to increment the message counter.
 This class override the default hash code and equals function of object class.

 ### Simple Producer and Simple Consumer

-* 1. Simple Producer :  This class produce records , basically this class generates and produces the data to kafka topic in sync way and at the same time request to audit the produce.
+* Simple Producer :  This class produce records , basically this class generates and produces the data to kafka topic in sync way and at the same time request to audit the produce.
-* 2. Simple Consumer : This class consume the data from the topic configured and request to audit the consume.
+* Simple Consumer : This class consume the data from the topic configured and request to audit the consume.

 #### Important Auditor parameters

 * audit.auditdata.flush.frequency=30000 , this parameter tell the kafkaAuditor how frequently audit data has to be published to kafka. parameter values shows time in milliseconds
-* audit.timebucket.size=1 tell about "how many minutes of data" should be aggregated and sent to kafka.(N floored minute)
+* audit.timebucket.size=1 tell about "how many minutes of data" should be aggregated and sent to kafka.(N floored minute) , It should be same everywhere where auditor library is being used to audit the data

 # Alternate Design for KafkaAuditor: